To improve the experience of furnishing apartments and buying furniture in urban cities for newly graduated college students.

 1. In the formative research phase, I took part in the in-store observation, task analysis, survey design and semi-structured interviews.
 I conducted competitive analysis independently.
 Then I worked with teammates to analyze our data and distilled the user requirements from our findings.

 2. I actively contributed in the ideation, sketch and wireframe phases.
+The information architecture and general user flow were revised and finalized by me.
 I created the overall visual style of the prototype and designed more than half of the hifi screens in several iterations.
 Yuyan Duan and I completed another iteration to improve the prototype after the project was over.

 3. In terms of evaluation, I mainly contributed to the feedback sessions for wireframes and prototype.
 I worked as facilitator and notetaker.